 There are multiple ways to submit prior authorization requests to UnitedHealthcare, including electronic options.
 To avoid duplication, once a prior authorization is submitted and confirmation is received, do not resubmit.

-Prior authorization requests for physical, occupational, speech, and other therapy-related service may not be submitted electronically.
-Fax these prior authorization requests to the Clinical Care Coordination Department at 1-888-831-5080 using the Rehabilitation Services Extension Request Form found at UHCprovider.com/plans > Choose Your State.
+Prior authorization requests for physical, occupational, speech, and other therapy-related services may not be submitted electronically.
+Fax these prior authorization requests to the Clinical Care Coordination Department at 1-888-831-5080 using the Rehabilitation Services Extension Request Form found at uhcprovider.com/plans > Choose Your State.

 Prior authorization requests for chiropractic services may not be submitted electronically.
-Fax these prior authorization requests to the Clinical Care Coordination Department at 1-888-831-5080 using the Chiropractic Services Extension Form, found on UHCprovider.com/plans > Commercial Plans > Mid-Atlantic Health Plan, along with a copy of the current Consultant Treatment Plan (PCP Referral).
+Fax these prior authorization requests to the Clinical Care Coordination Department at 1-888-831-5080 using the Chiropractic Services Extension Form, found on uhcprovider.com/plans > Select Your State > Commercial Plans > Mid-Atlantic Health Plan, along with a copy of the current Consultant Treatment Plan (PCP Referral).

 Prior authorization is required for elective outpatient services.
 It is the physician’s responsibility to obtain any relevant prior authorization.
 But the facility should verify prior authorization is obtained before providing the service.
 If the facility does not get the required prior authorization, we may deny payment.
 Final coverage and payment decisions are based on member eligibility, benefits and applicable state law.